qiyitang71/compiler-bug-impact/README.md

 1. Put the three compilers (buggy, fixed and warning-laiden/cop) of a bug in chroot jail

-This part is downloading the prebuild compilers and installing them in the chroot jail, corresponding to line 1 ~ 77 of the script `analyse-bug.sh`.
+This part is to download the prebuild compilers and to install them in the chroot jail, corresponding to line 1 ~ 77 of the script `analyse-bug.sh`.

+2. Set the warning-laiden/cop compiler as the default compiler in the chroot jail and ask Simple Build to build the app.
+The resulting build logs are then searched (using grep) for the warning messages.
+(See Section 4.3, Stage 1)

+This corresponds to line 75 ~ 113 of `/home/user42/compiler-bug-impact/scripts/build/steps-llvm`

-2. Build the apps using warning-laiden/cop, buggy and fixed compilers in the chroot jail using the Simple Build framework.
-Check for warning messages in the build process.
+3. Set successively the buggy and fixed compiler as the default compiler in the chroot jail and ask Simple Build to build each time the app.
+The two resulting binaries are then compared bitwise using diff.
+(See Section 4.3, first part of Stage 2)

+This corresponds to line 114 ~ 215 of `/home/user42/compiler-bug-impact/scripts/build/steps-llvm`

-3. If the binaries built by the buggy and fixed compilers are different, run the default test suites using Autopkgtest on the two binaries to check for any runtime discrepancies.
+4. If the binaries built by the buggy and fixed compilers are different, run the default test suites using Autopkgtest on the two binaries to check for any runtime discrepancies.
+(See Section 4.3, Stage 3)

-Part 2 and 3 correpond to line 81 of `analyse-bug.sh` which is running the `steps-llvm` script.
+This corresponds to line 216 ~ 257 of `/home/user42/compiler-bug-impact/scripts/build/steps-llvm`

-4. If binaries built by the buggy and fixed compilers are different, compute the number of different functions in these two binaries.
+5. If binaries built by the buggy and fixed compilers are different, compute the number of different assembly functions in these two binaries.
+(See Section 4.3, second part of Stage 2)

-This part corresponds to line 83 of `analyse-bug.sh` which is running the `extract-functions` script.
+This corresponds to line 83 of `analyse-bug.sh` which is to run the `extract-functions` script.

 ## Customize the evaluation